 Digital Media Projects Lab

 SIS houses a Digital Media Projects Lab in Kresge Library room 301.
-The lab, which came online in Fall 2012, consists of four workstations for students to learn hands on digitization of analog media.
+The lab, which came online in Fall 2012 and updated in Spring/Summer 2019, consists of four workstations for students to learn hands on digitization of analog media.
 The lab allows for the digitization of audio, video, still-image analog formats and ¼" reel-to-reel audio.

 The lab itself is painted in Munsell N7 grey and tries to be as color neutral as possible.
 We provide locked storage for any materials loaned to us by local cultural institutions and we hope to soon bring in more climate control as well.